Let’s look at how to edit Design Ideas in PowerPoint.

 Design Ideas in PowerPoint

-Or, as you create your presentation in PowerPoint, you may see the Design Ideas pane pop up on your screen.
+Or, as you create your presentation in PowerPoint, the Design Ideas pane may appear on your screen.

-PowerPoint displays on this pane a gallery of professional design ideas for the slide you are currently on.
+PowerPoint displays a gallery of professional design ideas for the slide you are currently on on this pane.

 Change Design Ideas Slide

-Just scroll through the suggestions and click the design you most like and your slide will suddenly be transformed into this design.
+Scroll through the suggestions, click the design you like most, and your slide will suddenly be transformed into that design.

 Change Design Ideas Slide